Audience relevance may seem like a buzzword, but it’s not.

 And as you’d expect, brands like Apple, Spotify, Netflix, and Bose were all on this list.
 And the reason why is simple.
 They all have all amazing products and services.
 They drive value, utility, and an emotional connection with their customers.

 When I was 14, I asked my mom to buy me a pair of Converse Weapons Basketball shoes for Christmas.
 They just came out in my favorite team’s color.
 I’m a Lakers fan, and Magic Johnson is one of my favorite players of all time.
 They were almost $100, but I desperately wanted them.
 I was planning on trying out for the 8th-grade basketball team, and I remember telling myself that if I had those shoes, I’d be able to play, shoot and pass just like Magic.

 And this is exactly how Converse wanted me to feel at the young age of 14.
 The is an emotional connection.
 That is how Converse was relevant to me growing up.
 It’s a part of my heritage, history, and childhood.

 But what about those brands that aren’t Nike, Spotify, or Netflix?
-What about those brands that didn’t make the top 50 or top 100, or even the top 1000?
+What about those brands that didn’t make the top 50 or top 100, or even 1000?

 How do they become relevant to an audience?
 How do they become someone’s legacy?
 How do they drive a connection with consumers, and how do they become relevant to consumers’ everyday lives?

 The Economic Model of Audience Relevance in Marketing

 That’s what we are here to talk about today–audience relevance.
 How do you become relevant to an audience through brand storytelling?
 I want to contextualize this through economics, specifically supply & demand.

 Now supply and demand is the relationship between the price companies want to see their products and the price consumers are willing to pay.
 The result is determined by the market’s interaction of supply and demand.
 The more of something there is, the less valuable it is.
 Conversely, the more people want something, the more valuable it is.